 Mississippi Delta Community College is not mandating the COVID vaccinations.
 However, all Health Science programs require satisfactory completion of the clinical component as outlined in the program's curriculum and handbook.
 If the clinical facility mandates vaccination and rejects the requested exemption you will not be allowed in their facilities.
 This will affect your ability to complete the Health Science program.
 NO accommodations will be made to ensure a student obtains rotations through selective clinical facilities due to unvaccinated status.
 Therefore, unvaccinated students may not be able to complete clinical course requirements.
 MDCC will follow clinical facilities' guidelines as it applies to vaccination and vaccination exemptions at all times.

-I (print name) have read and understand the MDCC Covid-19 Vaccine Mandates and Clinical Facilities state ement and understand the how it relates to my clinical experience/ expectations.
-Student Signature Date
+name) have read and understand the MDCC Covid-19 Vaccine experience/ expectations. es statement and understand the how it relates to my clinical Student Signature Date requirements-infographic.pdf